FranciscoLozCoding/plugin-lorawan-listener/ecr-meta/ecr-science-description.md

 **--collect**: A list of chirpstack measurements to retrieve.
 If empty all will be retrieved (ex: --collect m1 m2 m3)

-**--no-signal-strength-indicators**: disable signal strength indicators
+**--signal-strength-indicators**: enable signal strength indicators